What is the DOT Physical?

 - At least 70 degrees peripheral vision in each eye

-- The ability to perceive the colors of traffic signals, showing the standard red, green, and amber.
+- The ability to perceive the colors of traffic signals, showing the standard red, green, and yellow.

 You are allowed to wear your glasses or contacts!
 The only catch is that they must be used for either far or near-sighted correction.
 They can’t be used for both.

-Unfortunately, if you have monopsia, or monocular vision, you are not qualified to drive.
+Unfortunately, if you have monopsia, or monocular vision, you aren’t qualified to drive.
 This type of vision means that you use each eye separately.

-This part of the DOT physical is pretty simple: you must be able to perceive a forced whisper from at least five feet away in each ear; or the average hearing loss in the better ear must be less than or equal to 40 dB.
+This part of the DOT physical is pretty simple: you must be able to perceive a forced whisper from at least five feet away in each ear.
+Also, the average hearing loss in your better ear must be less than or equal to 40 dB.

-You may use a hearing aid, and if you need it to pass the hearing test, you must always use the hearing aid while driving.
-Additionally, you must always have an alternate power source for the hearing aid with you.
+If you use a hearing aid to pass the hearing test, then you must always use it while driving.
+Also, you must always carry an alternate power source for the hearing aid with you.

 - Blood Pressure/ Pulse Rate:

-If you have a less than or equal to 140/90 blood pressure reading, you are qualified for two year renewals.
-If you are between 140-159/90-99, your expiration date is after one year; if 160-179/100-109, you may receive a one-time certificate for three months.
+If you have a less than or equal to 140/90 blood pressure reading, you only have to renew every 2 years.
+For blood pressure between 140-159/90-99, your certificate gets a 1 year expiration.
+If 160-179/100-109, you may receive a one-time certificate for 3 months.
 See the Medical Examination Report (form 649-F) for more specific information.

 Next up for the DOT physical exam is the urinalysis.
 Your sample is tested for protein, blood, and sugar.

-This test can detect some common diseases, like diabetes, could disqualify you from becoming a truck driver.
+This test detects some common diseases, like diabetes, and could disqualify you from becoming a truck driver.